PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-22 11:02:22
+Last updated: 2024-04-22 11:02:55
-Random Quote: Larissa: "So you automatically assume a Nevermore student is the murderer, even though there's no evidence a crime was even committed."
+Random Quote: Sometimes a truce is the most important part of a war. - Professor
-Donovan: "I'm sorry.
-I forgot, you only teach the good outcasts here, right?" - Donovan Galpin